rangle/angular-training-slides/slides/src/content/unit-testing.md

 <!-- .slide: id="unit-testing-add-a-test" -->
 ## Add a Test

-- We several broken tests that we'll simply ignore for now.
-Use `fdescribe` to tell Jasmine to "**f**ocus" on this test so we don't see the other failing tests.
+- We several broken tests that we'll simply ignore for now
+  - Use `fdescribe` to tell Jasmine to "**f**ocus" on this test so we don't see the other failing tests
-- Here we use the `toEqual` Jasmine matcher which performs a deep equality check.
-The `toBe` matcher, which performs a strict equality check (`===`), would also work here.
+- Here we use the `toEqual` Jasmine matcher which performs a deep equality check
+  - The `toBe` matcher, which performs a strict equality check (`===`), would also work here

 #####_src/app/capitalize.pipe.spec.ts_
 ```ts